LiamLlamazares/math_blog/_posts/2023-05-30-PDE-2-Hilbert.md

     $x=0$.

-In what follows we will take always take the base field to be
+In what follows we will always take the base field to be
 $\mathbb{K}$, that is, we will consider real and complex vector spaces as the theory is the same.
 In the real case, the conjugate function just being the identity.
 Note that the first two properties also imply